hungnt55/Stop-and-Stare/README.md

 [H. T. Nguyen, M. T. Thai, and T. N. Dinh, Stop-and-Stare: Optimal Sampling Algorithms for Viral Marketing in Billion-scale Networks , in Proceedings of the ACM SIGMOD International Conference on Management of Data (SIGMOD), 2016.] (https://arxiv.org/abs/1605.07990)

-For the Cost-aware Targeted Influence Maximization version, please refer to our another paper:
+For the Cost-aware Targeted Influence Maximization version, please refer to our paper:

 [H. T. Nguyen, M. T. Thai, and T. N. Dinh, Cost-aware Targeted Viral Marketing in Billion-scale Networks, in Proc. of the IEEE INFOCOM International Conference on Computer Communication, 2016.] (http://dx.doi.org/10.1109/INFOCOM.2016.7524377)